jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Integrating authentication and authorization features into React applications is crucial for maintaining data security and user privacy, enhancing the overall trustworthiness and reliability of the software solution.

-## Intermediate 8> Explain the concept of lazy loading in React and its benefits.
+## 8> Explain the concept of lazy loading in React and its benefits.

 > _Purpose_: Lazy loading in React refers to the technique of dynamically loading components or assets only when they are needed, typically during runtime, instead of loading them all upfront during the initial page load.